-But the institutions seem ill suited to accept the enforcement role.
-The arbitrators can impose sanctions in an enforceable arbitral award; the institutions can just send a bill.
+But the institutions seem ill suited to accept the enforcement role.39 The arbitrators can impose sanctions, where authorized, in the arbitral award; the institutions can just send a bill.
+While the nature of the sanctions that would be appropriate merits further consideration, it could include such measures as the drawing of negative inferences where such an inference would logically flow from the conduct in question or the imposition of monetary sanctions.
 While this is not a task arbitrators relish, they are in the best position to ensure a fair process.